Trail Conditions: Good

-We cannot stress enough to RIDE SAFELY and responsibly.
-Trail conditions can vary greatly throughout the County.
-Use caution when crossing lakes or frozen water as ice conditions will vary.
+We cannot stress enough to RIDE SAFELY and RESPONSIBLY.
+Trail conditions will vary greatly throughout the County.
+Always use caution when riding on lakes and frozen water as ice conditions will vary.

 The clubs that maintain the Forest County Trail System are made up of volunteers who work very hard to provide the best trails possible.
-Please respect them while on the trail and allow them to do their job.
+Please respect them while on the trail.
+When approaching a groomer or member doing trail maintenance, please slow down and move over so they can do their job.

 Forest County has over 400 miles of state-funded snowmobile trails.
 These trails are very well maintained and signed by 5 area snowmobile clubs; The 100 Mile Snow Safari, Blackbear Sportsmen’s Club, Lumberjack Memorial Trails (LMT), Three Lakes/Brule Trails, Tombstone/Pickerel Trails.
 We are the heart of the Nicolet National Forest as well as home to thousands of acres of County, State and Industrial forest lands.
 With 92% of the land base being forested, the trails take you through endless miles of pristine forests.
 Please be respectful and responsible on both public and private property so that we may continue to have these trails.